guest book archive

-thanks to everyone who wrote to Gillian via the guestbook while she was sick and after she passed away
+thanks to everyone who wrote to Gillian via the guestbook during her cancer and after she passed away

 Dear Julian, Amy and Lila,

 I am very sad to hear of the great loss of your mother/ mother inlaw and grandmother.
 I had only just found out.
 I had the pleasure of having Gillian as a teacher at CSA in the glory days (88-92) when the classes were small and we had a great teacher to student ratio.
 We loved Gillian's, perspective of the world and sense of humor.
 Being young at the time I almost believed that Joe Bloggs was a real person!
 Thankyou for sharing Gillian and your journey with us all.
 It is very moving, open and insightful.
 I was particularly moved by Amy's parents words.
 I am deeply sorry for your loss and wished I could of said goodbye. much love Leah

 We only recently heard that Gillian was sick and it is with great sadness that we now hear that she has passed.
 We knew Gillian as a colleague at the art school.
 She will be missed but she leaves a wonderful legacy as she toufhed so many through her art.
 Our thoughts are with her family and friends at this sad and difficult time.
 Gillian always seemed so full of life she will be missed by all of us.
 Sincerely Wendy Teakel and David Jensz

 So sorry to hear of Gillian,s illness and sudden death ..like many of her collegues I will mourn her,as you do ,she was a terrific person and a great teacher and artist .my thoughts are with you at this sad time .

 My condolences.
 Gillian was a wonderful woman & and a great printmaker.
 I remember her fondly as Ros's teacher mentor and friend.
 The late Gillian Mann is most apt as she always was...